Status

 Persistent ID (will always link to the latest version): <http://w3id.org/ldac/pilars>

-We will be collecting feedback until the end of June 2024.
-Contribute at Github
+We collected feedback until the end of June 2024 at Github.

 More information and background is available at (RRKive.org)